KB01111/KB-multi-agent/STARTUP.md

 ### Option 1: Using the Batch Script (Windows)

-1. Double-click the `stop-all.bat` file
+1. Double-click the `stop-app.bat` file
 2. The script will terminate all related processes

 ### Option 2: Using the PowerShell Script (Recommended)

-1. Right-click on `stop-all.ps1` and select "Run with PowerShell"
+1. Right-click on `stop-app.ps1` and select "Run with PowerShell"
 2. The script will:
    - Identify and stop all frontend processes
    - Identify and stop all backend processes